Solid State Batteries: Current and Future Prospects

 Demonstrating Solid State Battery and its functionality

-Figure 1: Solid-Sate Battery
+Figure 1: Solid-State Battery

 • Solid Electrolyte: Solid-state batteries replace the liquid or gel electrolyte found in conventional batteries with a solid electrolyte.
 This solid material, often a ceramic or polymer, serves as a medium for transporting ions, such as lithium ions, between the battery’s electrodes.